wso2-extensions/apim-km-azure-ad/README.md

 Update password is not supported by providing new one from the APIM.
 When ever the application is updated via APIM a new client_secret is set.

+## Adding existing key with APIM

+With the limitation on getting generated client_secrets after its generated, it not support to add existing keys from APIM.

 ## License

 [Apache 2.0](LICENSE)